abhiverse01/the-coders-handbook/algorithms/mastering-algorithms-real-world-analogies.md

 ### **3. Dynamic Programming**

-Dynamic programming is an optimization technique where you solve complex problems by breaking them into simpler subproblems, and storing the solutions to subproblems to avoid redundant work.
+Dynamic programming is an optimization technique where you solve complex problems by breaking them into simpler subproblems and storing the solutions to subproblems to avoid redundant work.

 #### **Memoization**: Solving a Puzzle Once

 Imagine you're solving a puzzle.
-Once you figure out part of the puzzle, you don't want to re-solve it when you encounter the same section later.
+Once you figure out part of the puzzle, you don't want to resolve it when you encounter the same section later.
 Instead, you remember (or "memoize") your previous solutions and reuse them to save time.

 - **Key Points:**
   - Break problems into overlapping subproblems.